emilypx/appfair.github.io/index.md

 ### App Organization

- 1. Does `App-Org` consist of two short distinct words separated by a hyphen?
+ 1. Does your `App-Org` name consist of two distinct words separated by a hyphen?
+ 2. Does your `App-Org` consist solely of URL-safe (ASCII) letters?

 ### User Account